Bhushan8554/resilient-slope-3319/README.md

 3) Vivek Raj -Responsible For Login/Logout authentication and bill payment module .

-4) Vinay Kumar -Responsible for creating the Transaction Module and debuging application.
+4) Vinay Kumar -Responsible for creating the Transaction Module and debuging the application.

-5) Sayali Divate  -Responsible for creating the Wallet Module and ER Daigram.
+5) Sayali Divate  -Responsible for creating the Wallet Module and Entity relational mapping.

 <br>
 <br>